Flank/flank-dashboard/docs/09_firebase_deployment.md

 1. Go to the `metrics/firebase/functions/index.js` file and change the `inactive` constant back to `true`.
 2. Redeploy this function, using the `firebase deploy --only functions` command.

+## Creating a new Firebase User

+Once you've finished deploying the Metrics application and created the test data, you probably want to open the application and ensure it works well, so you need to create a Firebase User to log in to the application:

+1. Go to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in the previous steps.
+2. Go to the `Authentication` section on the left panel and tap on the `Add user` button.
+3. Provide an email and a password to create a new user and type on the `Add user` button again.
+4. You should see your email with additional data appear in the list of the users' table.

+With that in place, you can use your credentials, that you've used to create the user, to fill an authentication form of the web application.

+After logged-in you should see a page with a list of projects and their metrics, that you've created in the previous steps.

 # Dependencies

 > What is the project blocked on?